open-physiology/open-physiology-viewer/manual/model.md

    <img src="asset/interpolate.png" width="75%" caption = "Assigning colors to a group of lyphs using a color interpolation scheme">

  For the details on supported color schemes, and specification format for interpolating colors and distance offsets, see the [ApiNATOMY JSON Schema](../schema/index.html) documentation.

+### Visual resource
+ `Visual resource` is a subclass of `Resource` that lists properties common for resources with visual artifacts, such as shape and its border (lyph or region), material, node, and link.

+ The most basic visual artifact property is `color` - the color of the resource helps to interpret the model, identify resources that originate from the common template, etc. Additionally, each visual resource can have auxiliary boolean parameters `hidden`, `inactive`, and `skipLabels` that influence on its visibility, possibility to highlight the corresponding visual object and the visibility of its text label(s) in the lyph viewer, respectively.

 ## Node
 The ApiNATOMY model essentially defines a graph where the positions of nodes are computed by the force-directed layout.
 Nodes connect links which convey lyphs, the main modelling concept in the ApiNATOMY framework.